 Part 5: Next Steps – Weight Loss Cheat Sheet

-Have you wondered why diets tend to fail in the long run, and how to lose weight without dieting?
+Did you know that diets tend to fail in the long run?
+Knowing this is true learning how to lose weight without dieting makes sense.

 It’s most frustrating that the diet and weight loss industry has become such a vicious cycle of failure.
 Maybe you have been motivated by emotions, fear, pain or frustration, and while looking for information on what best to do about your nutrition and health you were bombarded with promises.